 The chart below shows a breakdown of net premiums earned relating to fire and other damage to property business, and to proportional and non-proportional property reinsurance business by region.
 It shows that the Group sources more premiums from Southern Europe, where the Group's direct insurance companies operate; Exposure to Slovenia is predominant.
-Diversification increased over the past year.
+The diversification remains similar as in the previous year.